 2000: The Arts Alliance announces its new name, the Asheville Area Arts Council, HeARTbeat of the Community.

-2011: Asheville Area Arts Council moves to a brand new space in the thriving River Arts District called The Asheville Area Arts Council Gallery.
+2011: Asheville Area Arts Council moves to a brand new space in the thriving River Arts District called The ARTery and the Asheville Area Arts Council Gallery.